The Next Big Thing: Hot Desk Edition #2

 Savannah Indigo is a bookseller, copywriter and law student based in Naarm/Melbourne.
 She is passionate about gender issues, promoting equality through tech design and unexpected facts about space.
 Her essay ‘Cheering on the Boys’ in Balancing Acts: Women in Sport (Brow Books) explored gendered ...
 Read more

-Ren Jiang is a Chinese writer, editor, and theatre/filmmaker based in Naarm on unceded Wurundjeri country.
-Their work has been featured in the Australian Poetry Journal, The Melbourne Fringe Festival, the Australian Multilingual Writing Project, Multicultural Arts Victoria, and more.
-They are curr...
+Ren Jiang (they/she) is a Chinese writer, editor, and theatre/filmmaker based on unceded Wurundjeri country.
+Their work has been featured by, or is forthcoming with the Australian Poetry Journal, the Melbourne Theatre Company, the Australian Multilingual Writing Project, Cordite Poetry Review, and m...
 Read more

 Wen-Juenn is a poet and editor who lives on unceded Wurundjeri land.
 In her writing, she is interested in gaps, leaks and spillage; in the things that create and betray boundaries.
 Leaks often take the form of place, memory, and the body in her work.
 Her writing has been published or is forth...
 Read more